sachinup1/Face-Detection-MATLAB/README.md

 ## 📌 Overview

-This project demonstrates a basic face detection system built using MATLAB.
+This project demonstrates a basic face detection system using MATLAB.
-The model detects human faces in an image and draws bounding boxes with confidence scores.
+It detects human faces in an image and draws bounding boxes with confidence scores.

 ---